 5. Provided and continue to provide advice on a myriad of employment issues relating to COVID-19, including advice with all aspects of the City’s mandatory vaccine policy for employees.

 Land use planning in Ontario is largely delegated to municipalities.
-Development applications reviewed by the City range from small additions to residential homes up to the construction of condominium and office towers.
+Development applications reviewed by the City can be as simple as small additions to residential homes and as complex as multi-block subdivisions including residential and office towers, new public streets, sewer, and parks.

-The Planning and Administrative Tribunal Law group (or “Planning Law”) is a team of 30 lawyers whose practice focuses on the administration of the municipal planning process.
-The lawyers in Planning Law engage with a number of provincial and municipal planning instruments, including the Planning Act, provincial plans and policy statements, the Toronto Official Plan, and municipal zoning bylaws.
-The Planning Law section is regularly tasked with drafting zoning bylaws, negotiating and drafting agreements between the City and developers, and conducting hearings before the Toronto Local Appeal Body, the Ontario Land Tribunal and appeals to the Divisional Court.
-In their role, planning lawyers frequently provide legal advice to other City departments, including City Planning, and engage with both City Councillors and the public on matters of planning policy and development approvals.
+The Planning and Administrative Tribunal Law group (or “Planning Law”) is a team of about 30 lawyers whose practice focuses on the law of the municipal planning process.
+The lawyers in Planning Law engage with a number of statutes and provincial and municipal planning instruments, including the Planning Act, the Ontario Heritage Act, the City of Toronto Act, provincial plans and policy statements, the Toronto Official Plan, and municipal zoning bylaws.
+The Planning Law section is regularly tasked with drafting zoning bylaws, negotiating and drafting agreements between the City and developers, and conducting hearings before the Toronto Local Appeal Body and the Ontario Land Tribunal.
+In their role, planning lawyers frequently provide legal advice to City Council and City departments, including Development Review, City Planning, and engage with both City Councillors and the public on matters of planning policy and development approvals.

-In addition to the Toronto Local Appeal Body and the Ontario Land Tribunal, Planning Law also represents the City in a wide variety of other administrative tribunals regulating the use of private land, including the Ontario Alcohol and Gaming Commission and the Licence Appeal Tribunal.
+In addition to advocating for the City at the Toronto Local Appeal Body and the Ontario Land Tribunal, Planning Law also represents the City at other administrative tribunals including the Ontario Alcohol and Gaming Commission.

 As a student in the Planning Law section, your work will include:

-• Drafting agreements securing parkland, public art, and other public benefits for the City while setting out the developer’s obligations with regard to a particular development proposal
+• Drafting agreements to secure parkland, public art, and other public benefits for the City, which also out developers’ obligations in implementing their development proposals;

-• Preparing and reviewing municipal bylaws and bills, including bylaws for re-zoning and official plan amendment applications
+• Preparing and reviewing municipal bylaws and bills, including Official Plan and Zoning By-law amendments;

 The Planning Law team is dedicated to ensuring that students learn the “nuts and bolts” of this unique area of law.
-We understand that students may not have been exposed to planning law issues prior to working at the City.
-In addition to discovering a new subject area, during this rotation students will develop and improve upon practical legal skills including oral and written advocacy, researching, and drafting.
+We understand that students may not have been exposed to planning law and expropriation law issues prior to working at the City.
+In addition to discovering new subject matter, during this rotation students will develop and improve upon essential legal skills, including oral and written advocacy, research, and drafting.

-3. Promote City Council’s position with respect to prominent and controversial development proposals such as the Frank Gehry designed towers in the theatre district, the evolving plans for a potential “Rail Desk Park”, and the Honest Ed’s redevelopment.
+• Defending City Council’s position with respect to prominent and controversial development proposals such as the Frank Gehry designed towers in the theatre district, the evolving plans for a potential “Rail Deck Park”, and the Honest Ed’s redevelopment.

 The City of Toronto employs a team of about 35 civil and commercial litigators, who enjoy a dynamic and diverse practice.
 The City’s litigators are at the forefront of matters of public policy as they relate to a broad range of practice areas.
 These include litigation matters related to: